 I’m currently an Assistant Professor in the Department of Women’s, Gender, and Sexuality Studies, affiliate faculty in the Department of Philosophy, and a research associate with the Rock Ethics Institute at Penn State University.

 Prior to moving to State College, I was the Postdoctoral Fellow in Gender, Race, and Science in the Department of Gender Studies at Indiana University Bloomington and Assistant Director and Lecturer in the Women’s Studies Program at East Tennessee State University.
 I’m also the current LGBTQ Caucus Chair for the Southeastern Women’s Studies Association.

 My research interests include queer theory, trans and intersex studies, science and technology studies, feminist bioethics, continental philosophy, and decolonial thought.
-My first book, Queer Embodiment: Monstrosity, Medical Violence, and Intersex Experience, is forthcoming from University of Nebraska Press as part of the series Expanding Frontiers: Interdisciplinary Approaches to Studies of Women, Gender, and Sexuality.
+My first book, Queer Embodiment: Monstrosity, Medical Violence, and Intersex Experience, was released from University of Nebraska Press in April 2019.

 I teach introductory, upper level, and graduate courses in Women’s, Gender, and Sexuality Studies.

 When I’m not researching, writing, or teaching, I’m climbing rocks, backpacking, riding bikes, and running around in the woods with dogs.